 I would recommend this book to fans of mystery stories who enjoy adventure within an urban fantasy setting and don’t mind a bit of bloody action and a sprinkling of romance thrown in.

-Thanks for stopping by and taking the time to read my thoughts.
+Thanks for stopping by and taking the time to read my thoughts about Three Mages and a Margarita.

 Have you read (or listened to) this book?
 If not, I hope I’ve sparked your interest and that you add this one to your groaning TBR piles. 😉